Mrs King retires after 18 years of leadership.

 The Ockendon Academy opens up a ‘school within a school’ called Ockendon Studio School, for fourteen to nineteen years olds.
 The focus is on connecting education with employment, making students ready to enter the world of work or further education.

 The name ‘Studio School’ comes from the concept of the Renaissance studio, where working and learning were integrated.

-Our current principal, Mrs. Barbara King joined the staff of The Ockendon School in 2000 and helped to turn around what was then a seriously failing School into the high achieving, outstanding school that we are today.
+Mrs. Barbara King, ex-Principal, joined the staff of The Ockendon School in 2000 and helped to turn around what was then a seriously failing School into the high achieving, outstanding school that we are today.
 Our conversion to a new-style Academy in January 2011 marks a new benchmark in the history and development of our outstanding establishment.